 DePaul University strictly prohibits sexual and relationship violence and threats of sexual and relationship violence, which includes sexual assault, sexual misconduct, dating violence, domestic violence and stalking.

-Any individual who is experiencing any type of sexual and/or relationship violence is encouraged to consult this policy.
-This document is intended as an overview of various policies, procedures, resources, and supports.
+Any individual experiencing any type of sexual and/or relationship violence is encouraged to consult this policy.
+This document is intended as an overview of various policies, procedures, resources and supports.
 Survivors are encouraged to speak directly with DePaul's Title IX Coordinator or Survivor Support Advocates in DePaul's Office of Health Promotion and Wellness, or other resources, for more information.

 Consent, or lack thereof, is critical to the definition of sexual assault.
-Learn more about consent.
+At DePaul:

-The office of Health Promotion and Wellness's website for Sexual and Relationship Violence also contains more information.
+The Office of Health Promotion and Wellness' website for Sexual and Relationship Violence also contains more information.